webgptorg/book/examples/05-comments.ptbk.md

 %% 🔮 Tip: Open this on GitHub or in the VSCode website to see the Mermaid graph visually

 flowchart LR
-  subgraph "✨ Sample prompt with URL"
+  subgraph "✨ Example prompt with comments"

       direction TB